Filing Documents after Leave has been Granted or after Notice of Appeal as of Right has been Filed

 Deliveries to the Registry

-Documents are to be delivered to the West garage entrance of the Court building, unless you have fewer than four (4) boxes containing Court documents.
+Documents are to be delivered to the West garage entrance of the Supreme Court of Canada building, unless you have fewer than four (4) boxes containing Court documents.
 These are to be delivered to the Registry.
 Please see the procedure on deliveries for more information.

 Consequences of Missing Deadlines

 If an appellant fails to serve and file a notice of appeal within the time set out in paragraph 58(1)(b) of the Act, a judge may dismiss the appeal as abandoned unless the time for serving and filing the notice is extended by a judge on a motion (Rule 65).